-A common question that we get as experts is the difference between aftermarket lift kits and leveling kits.
+This is a common question that we get as experts is the difference between aftermarket lift kits and leveling kits.
 From their namesake, you would expect that both kits would perform similar functions.
 This setup and the factors involved in each kit for your vehicle are slightly different.
-In this article, we are going to explain the main differences between each setup and the benefits that each could offer to your vehicle.
+In this article, we are going to explain the main differences between a lift kit and a leveling kitand the benefits that each could offer to your vehicle.

 There are various sizes to leveling kits and It can often throw many new customers off who are interested in simply lifting up their vehicle or adding extra space between the suspension on their truck.
 A lift kit is often designed to lift the full vehicle and produce an added clearance between the tires and the vehicle body.
 Leveling kits are designed to level out the front and back of the vehicle by raising up the front of the truck with a slight angle.
 To make matters even more confusing there are also companies that have come out with hybrid systems that combine a leveling kit and lift kit to make sure that the front of the vehicle can be leveled up before the lift takes place.